 MAPDs: MAPDs are offered by insurance companies that contract with Medicare to provide members with medical benefits and prescription drug benefits (Medicare Part D).
 You must have Original Medicare Parts A and B to join a Medicare Advantage plan.
 You cannot have a Medicare Advantage plan and a stand-alone Part D plan at the same time.

-You will move through stages of coverage through the year, based on the cost of your prescription drugs.
-You may not get to all of the stages in a calendar year.
+You will move through stages of Part D drug coverage through the year, based on the cost of your prescription drugs.
+You may not move through all of the stages in a calendar year if your drugs are inexpensive.

-Deductible stage: You may be responsible for 100% of the cost of covered drugs until you reach the annual deductible (if the plan has a deductible).
-You will move into the next stage once the deductible is met (maximum $445).
+Deductible stage: You may be responsible for 100% of the cost of covered drugs until you reach the annual deductible.
+You will move into the next stage once the deductible is met (maximum $590).
+Some plans eliminate the deductible; other plans only apply the deductible to brand name drugs.

 Initial coverage stage: During this stage, the cost of drugs is shared by you and the plan.
-You will pay copays or coinsurance (approximately 25% of the cost of the medication), and the plan will pick up the remainder.
+You will pay copays or coinsurance (approximately 25% of the cost of the drug), and the plan will pick up the remainder for covered drugs.
+Your copay or coinsurance amount is determined by what tier your drug falls in; most plans have five tiers (preferred generics, non-preferred generics, preferred brands, non-preferred brands, and specialty tier).
+Many plans have copays of $5 or less for preferred generic drugs!

-Catastrophic coverage stage: If you reach the catastrophic stage, you will pay a small copay or no more than 5% of the cost of your drugs for the rest of the calendar year.
+Catastrophic coverage stage: If you reach the catastrophic stage, your Part D-covered drugs will be covered at no cost to you for the rest of the calendar year.

 If you are comfortable using the internet, you can investigate your estimated costs for Medicare Part D. Go to www.medicare.gov/plan-compare, where you can enter information about the drugs that you take.
 The Medicare Plan Finder will show you the lowest-cost plans for you based on the estimated costs of your drugs.